trunghieumickey/WinForm-Designer/README.md

 # WinFormd Designer
 Winformd Designer is a tool based on [SWD4CS](https://github.com/hry2566/SWD4CS) which is intended to be a light weight form creator/editor to be used outside of Visual Studio.
+This fork is intended for making a distribution.

 # Features
 * C# Form Creation